 Faculty members are among the core teachers in the Department of Medicine.
 All have developed careers in medical education and are dedicated to underserved communities.

-The Primary Care/Social Internal Medicine Program is a fusion of general internal medicine and social medicine, with one curriculum, ambulatory site, leadership, and faculty.
+The Primary Care/Social Internal Medicine Program is a fusion of general internal medicine and social internal medicine, with one curriculum, ambulatory site, leadership, and faculty.
 The program is highly respected and well integrated with Montefiore's categorical Internal Medicine program.

 "The community-centered programs that the attendings and house staff run, the pro-active leadership training given, and the research guidance are huge bonuses."